adersonbertim/adersonbertim/README.md

 - 🔭 I’m currently worked in my career and developing my skills! :)
 - 📚 I’m currently learning JavaScript!
-- ⚙  In the future i would to learn Rust.
 - 📫 How to reach me: @aderson.bertim on Instagram and Twitter is @aderson_bertim.
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: I love play Chess !